Discrete Approximate Circle Bundles: Discrete Approximate Circle Bundles

 \section{Discrete Approximate Circle Bundles}

-In this section, we introduce discrete approximate notions of local trivializations, Cech cohomology and classifying maps for circle bundles.
+In this section, we introduce discrete approximate notions of local trivializations, \v{C}ech cohomology and classifying maps for circle bundles.
 The purpose of these objects is to represent true circle bundles with finite data which can be algorithmically, efficiently and stably computed from a point cloud and a feature map. \\